-In the 18th and 19th centuries, a tuberculosis epidemic rampaged throughout Europe and North America,2 before the German microbiologist Robert Koch discovered the microbial causes of tuberculosis in 1882.3
+In the 18th and 19th centuries, a tuberculosis epidemic rampaged throughout Europe and North America, before the German microbiologist Robert Koch discovered the microbial causes of tuberculosis in 1882.

 Following Koch's discovery, the development of vaccines and effective drug treatment led to the belief that the disease was almost defeated.
-Indeed, at one point the United Nations, predicted that tuberculosis (TB) would be eliminated worldwide by 2025.3
+Indeed, at one point, the United Nations, predicted that tuberculosis (TB) would be eliminated worldwide by 2025.

-However, in the mid-80s, TB cases began to rise once more in the US and worldwide, so much so that in 1993 the World Health Organization (WHO) declared that TB was a global emergency; the first time that a disease had been labelled as such.4
+However, in the mid-80s, TB cases began to rise worldwide, so much so, that in 1993, the World Health Organization (WHO) declared that TB was a global emergency; the first time that a disease had been labeled as such.

-Fortunately, with proper treatment almost all cases of tuberculosis are curable.
-Cases of TB have decreased in the US since 1993, but the disease remains a concern.
-Without proper treatment up to two-thirds of people ill with tuberculosis will die.5
+Fortunately, with proper treatment, the vast majority of cases of tuberculosis are curable.
+Cases of TB have decreased in the United States since 1993, but the disease remains a concern.
+Without proper treatment, up to two-thirds of people ill with tuberculosis will die.

 Fast facts on tuberculosis

 Here are some key points about tuberculosis.
 More detail and supporting information is in the main article.

 - The World Health Organization estimates that 9 million people a year get sick with TB, with 3 million of these "missed" by health systems

 - TB is among the top 3 causes of death for women aged 15 to 44